Commonly used terms – wrist bumps, wrist lumps, dorsal root ganglion, volar root ganglion, synovial cyst.

 Ganglions may also occur on the fingers and recovery is generally a little faster than the recovery from a wrist ganglion procedure.
 Finger ganglions can often be removed under local anaesthetic (patient awake).

 After your surgery, you will have a bandage on your hand and/or wrist immediately post-operatively.
 This will be reviewed in the week following the surgery, at which time it is likely that the bandage will be removed and we will check your wound to make sure it is healing satisfactorily.
 Dressings changes are carried out by our highly experienced nurses.
-You will be given instructions at that time on how to best mobilise your hand and wrist and, if necessary, a referral to a qualified hand therapist will be made.
-We are fortunate to have hand therapists based in our rooms and ,if necessary, they will be involved in your post-operative treatment.

 Your second visit is likely to be approximately 2 weeks after the surgery, at which time we will once again check your wound for healing and give further instructions on your post-operative management.